WalletWasabi/WasabiDoc/docs/using-wasabi/RPC.md

+---
+{
+  "title": "RPC Interface",
+  "description": "A step by step guide on how to use the Wasabi RPC interface.
+This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop."
+}
+---

-# Wasabi Remote Procedure Call interface
+# Wasabi Remote Procedure Call Interface

 Wasabi Wallet provides an RPC interface to interact with the wallet programmatically.
 The RPC server is listening by default on port 37128.